Here are some interesting facts…

 So why is it that most people don’t take action?

-Sometimes it is lack of knowledge, but more frequently it comes down to fear that stops people from living their dreams.
+Sometimes it is a lack of knowledge, but more frequently it comes down to the fear that stops people from living their dreams.

 However successful people tend to act in spite of their fears.

 They’ve learned to harness their fears and use them to their advantage.

 You’ll often hear me say your thoughts lead to your feelings, which lead to your actions, which lead to your results.